Cable Reverse-Grip Pushdown

 Frequently Asked Questions

-It changes wrist angle and can feel better for some lifters.
+It changes the wrist angle and can feel better for some lifters than a standard pushdown.

-• Is Cable Reverse-Grip Pushdown harder than regular pushdown?
+• Is Cable Reverse-Grip Pushdown harder than a regular pushdown?

 • Can beginners do Cable Reverse-Grip Pushdown?

-Yes, alternating grip variations is a good strategy.
+Yes, alternating grip variations is a good strategy for triceps work.

 Did you know tracking your workouts leads to better results?